igzhu/moduleC3_homework/README.md

 This files demonstrate OOP model used in JawaScript ES6.
 Both approaches applied in the files - constructor function prototypes and classes (of course class is only "syntactic shugar" over prototypes).
-Also some methods to use objects represented.
+Also some methods to use objects are represented.